Afiya-82/Afiya-82/README.md

 📚 **High School (10th)**

- I have completed my 10 class from Radha Madhav Public School in 2018 with 78%
+ I have completed my 10 class from Radha Madhav Public School, Bareilly in 2018 with 78%

 📘 **Higher Secondary (12th)**

-  I have completed my 12 class from Radha Madhav Public School in 2020 with 78%
+  I have completed my 12 class from Radha Madhav Public School,Bareilly in 2020 with 78%

 🎓 **College/University**